AmosLewis/SLAM_Interview/C/readme.md

 		void* malloc (size_t size);
 		```

-		- void* as right value, must be casted to other type of point
+		- void* as right value, must be casted to other type of point, because ***C define only the same type of pointers can be allowed to assign with each other***.
 		```
 		char* p2 = (char*)malloc(sizeof(char)*20)
 		```